RECREATIONAL BOATING Incident Data

 Reporting guidance, data gathering and entry

-Standardized Terms and Definitions in Five Incident Report Categories: The USCG/ERAC Accident Reporting Terms and Definitions Project---a 2011-2013 collaborative effort led by a team from NASBLA's Engineering, Reporting & Analysis Committee (ERAC) and subject matter experts from the U.S. Coast Guard's Boating Safety Division---revised entries in five of the major incident report categories.
-The lists, accepted by vote of NASBLA membership in 2012 and 2013, were reviewed and updated again as part of more comprehensive reporting project set in motion in November 2017.
-On July 31, 2020, NASBLA membership voted to accept the consensus recommendations developed via the Recreational Boating Incident Reporting Policy Project.
-Click here to access the original terms lists and the updated lists that were included among the 2020 recommendations, along with the guidance, reference and resource modules developed for release with the 2012-2013 versions.
+Standardized Terms and Definitions in Five Incident Report Categories: The USCG/ERAC Accident Reporting Terms and Definitions Project---a collaborative effort led by a team from NASBLA's Engineering, Reporting & Analysis Committee (ERAC) and subject matter experts from the U.S. Coast Guard's Boating Safety Division---revised entries in five of the major incident report categories.
+The lists, accepted by vote of NASBLA membership in 2012 and 2013, were reviewed and updated again as part of more comprehensive reporting project initiated in November 2017.
+On July 31, 2020, NASBLA membership voted to accept the consensus recommendations package developed via that comprehensive Recreational Boating Incident Reporting Policy Project and approve its delivery to the Coast Guard to inform development of national reporting policies and procedures.
+In January 2023, CG-BSX Policy Letter 23-01 -- which addresses a segment of the recommendations on the reportability of certain types of incidents -- was released to the States.
+The accident (incident) types entries from the 2012 and 2020 projects formed the basis for many of the terms and definitions applied in the 2023 policy.
+Click here to access the original terms lists, the updated lists that were included among the 2020 recommendations, and the incident types terms and definitions incorporated into CG-BSX 23-01.
+A variety of guidance and reference documents originally developed for release with the 2012-2013 versions also are available on that page, and additional guidance and 'best practices' for applying the policy's incident types will be added as they become available throughout 2023.

 Human Performance Investigation Guidance and Data Collection in Recreational Boating Incidents: This multi-year project initiated in 2014 yielded guidance and a supplemental report form for officers/investigators in states wishing to augment their recreational boating incident investigations, add to the knowledge about human factors, and evaluate their own safety programs and strategies.
 Click here for more information about the approach developed by ERAC and the most current guidance documents and supplemental report form for gathering and examining human factors data.